-To address the problem of DG, motivated by the seminal works of \cite{ben2007analysis, ben2010theory}, one usually parameterizes the hypothesis as composed of a representation function followed by a labeling function \citep{albuquerque2019generalizing,dou2019domain,li2018domain,zhou2020domain}.
-The essential insight from the upper bound derived in \citep{ben2007analysis, ben2010theory} is that the risk on the unseen domain is upper bounded by three terms: (1) the prediction risk on the mixture of seen domains, (2) discrepancy or divergence between the data distributions in the representation space, and (3) a \textit{combined risk} across all domains that is implicitly dependent on both the representation map and the unknown optimal labeling function from the unseen domain.
-Due to this dual dependency, most existing works ignore optimizing the third term (\textit{combined risk}) and treat it as a constant for a given representation map.
-Ignoring the \textit{combined risk}, a large body of the DG (as well as DA) methods \citep{li2018domain,ganin2016domain,zhao2019learning} are essentially based on a variation of the following theme - learn a domain invariant representation mapping \textit{or} align the domains in the representation space, together with learning a common labeling function controlling the prediction loss across the seen domains.
-However, it is worth noticing that the \textit{combined risk} is actually a function of the representation map and hence needs to be part of the optimization.
-A detailed analysis of the shortcomings of the previous studies is provided in our Appendix \ref{apd: discussion subtlety}.
+To address the problem of DG, motivated by the seminal theoretical works of \cite{ben2007analysis,ben2010theory}, the hypothesis is typically expressed as the composition of a representation function followed by a labeling function, \textit{e.g.}, see \cite{albuquerque2019generalizing,dou2019domain,li2018domain,zhou2020domain}, and the representation and labeling functions are learned by minimizing an upper bound for the classification risk in the unseen domain derived in \cite{ben2007analysis,ben2010theory}.
+The upper bound consists of three terms: (1) the prediction risk on the mixture of seen domains, (2) the discrepancy or divergence between the data distributions of different domains in the representation space, and (3) a \textit{combined risk} across all domains that implicitly depends on both the representation mapping and the unknown optimal labeling function from the unseen domain.
+However, most current approaches disregard this dual dependency and treat the third term (\textit{combined risk}) as a constant while developing their algorithms.
+In fact, the majority of prominent works in DG and DA such as \cite{li2018domain,ganin2016domain,zhao2019learning} are essentially variations of the following strategy: ignore the \textit{combined risk} term and learn a domain-invariant representation mapping \textit{or} align the domains in the representation space, together with learning a common labeling function controlling the prediction loss across the seen domains.
+However, the \textit{combined risk} term is, in fact, a function of the representation mapping and should somehow be accounted for within the optimization process.
+Additional details of the shortcomings of previous upper bounds are provided in Appendix~\ref{apd: discussion subtlety}.